 The emergency stop pushbutton is a common user interface for industrial control and automation equipment.
 The robust device is “mashed” in an emergency to place a machine or process into a safe state.
 The large red device with yellow accents such as the Schneider Electric XB5AS8444 shown in Figure 1 is easy to identify.

-This engineering brief will explore the physical and electrical attributes of the emergency stop pushbutton and provide a brief exploration of how this critical safety device is integrated into a larger system.
+This engineering brief explores the physical and electrical attributes of the emergency stop pushbutton and provide a brief exploration of how this critical safety device is integrated into a larger system.
 The emergency stop pushbutton’s attributes are defined in terms of visibility, redundancy, and continuous monitoring with routine testing and inspection as vital considerations.

-Figure 1 Image of the Schneider Harmony XB5AS8444 emergency stop pushbutton.
+Figure 1: Image of the Schneider Harmony XB5AS8444 emergency stop pushbutton.
 The 22 mm latching mechanism is to the left with the twin normally closed switches to the right.

 Tech Tip: The emergency stop pushbutton features normally closed contacts.
 This is a critical requirement as it allows continuous monitoring of the switch contacts.
 A broken wire or a short circuit fault may be detected thereby shutting down the defective machinery.
 A normally open switch would be inappropriate as there is no way to tell the difference between an open switch and a broken wire.